 Male children are at an increased risk often due to fire play and risk-taking behaviors.

-Occurs most often in male adolescents involved in dare-type behaviors, such as climbing utility poles or antennas.
+Happens most often in male adolescents involved in dare-type behaviors, such as climbing utility poles or antennas.
 In rural areas, burns may be caused by moving irrigation pipes that touch an electrical source.

 High-risk situations can include: